cirosantilli/china-dictatorship/FAQ.md

 That being said, I take the agenda of information sources very seriously.

 E.g. I try to clearly classify Communist Party and Falun Gong linked sources.

-## Are you a radical?

-Radical: I don't consider myself a radical because I actually have doubts about doing this sometimes.

-Also I don't consider the Chinese Government Evil or anything like that.
-To me, it's just another non-democratic empire like the Qing Dynasty. 共产朝 as I call them.
-But alas, I'm not the inventor of the expression: <http://web.archive.org/web/20161025220242/http://tieba.baidu.com/p/752094668>

-I never get mad.
-Only a slightly sad or annoyed sometimes.

-But I do admit that I am hard headed like almost all humans, and it is very unlikely that anything anyone says will change my mind about subjective political matters.

-In the end I just end up thinking about new replies to those arguments and adding them to this FAQ.

-But maybe no radical ever considers himself radical?
-Hmmm...

-## Are you a SJW?

-SJW: there is a seed of SJW in me.

-One major difference between me and the stereotypical SJW is that I never engage in lengthy discussions.

-I believe that you cannot change people's mind's, and that learning tech is more worthy of my time.

-I limit myself to listening as much as I can to learn new arguments.

-So the rationale of my actions is *not* to convince anyone, but rather:

-- increase the monetary cost of censorship by binding politics to tech
-- group up like minded people who don't like censorship

 ## If programming websites get blocked, there will be less good programmers to fight against the dictatorship